waikyjung/python-list-flagger/README.md

 # python-list-flagger

 ## Description
-This is sample code that flags words from one list on another in Python.
+This is sample code that flags words from one list on another in Python & pandas.